Swissgrid-AG-External/coding_challenges/po_swe/README.md

 - Clear communication
 - Clear chain of thoughts

-Technical stuff is not so important although if you can bring great technical solutions please let us know!
+Technical approaches are not so important although if you can bring great technical solutions please let us know!